ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 {{site.data.keyword.attribute-definition-list}}

-# Changing your {{site.data.keyword.databases-for-postgresql}} Configuration
+# Changing your {{site.data.keyword.databases-for-postgresql}} configuration
 {: #changing-configuration}

 {{site.data.keyword.databases-for-postgresql_full}} allows you to change some of the PostgreSQL configuration settings so you can tune your PostgreSQL databases to your use case.
-To make permanent changes to the database configuration, use the {{site.data.keyword.databases-for}} [CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](https://{DomainName}/apidocs/cloud-databases-api#change-your-database-configuration){: external} to write the changes to the configuration file for your deployment.
+To make permanent changes to the database configuration, use the {{site.data.keyword.databases-for}} [CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-configuration) or [API](/apidocs/cloud-databases-api/cloud-databases-api-v5#updatedatabaseconfiguration){: external} to write the changes to the configuration file for your deployment.

 The configuration is defined in a schema.
 To make a change, you send a JSON object with the settings and their new values to the API or the CLI.
 For example, to set the `max_connections` setting to 150, you would supply: